Pico-Nation/Pico/README.md

 ## License

 PICOIO is released under the open source [MIT](./LICENSE) license and is offered “AS IS” without warranty of any kind, express or implied.
 Any security provided by the PICOIO software depends in part on how it is used, configured, and deployed.
 PICOIO is built upon many third-party libraries such as WABT (Apache License) and WAVM (BSD 3-clause) which are also provided “AS IS” without warranty of any kind.
 Without limiting the generality of the foregoing, Block.one makes no representation or guarantee that PICOIO or any third-party libraries will perform as intended or will be free of errors, bugs or faulty code.
 Both may fail in large or small ways that could completely or partially limit functionality or compromise computer systems.
 If you use or implement PICOIO, you do so at your own risk.
 In no event will Block.one be liable to any party for any damages whatsoever, even if it had been advised of the possibility of damage.

+## Disclaimer

+Picoio is neither launching nor operating any initial public blockchains based upon the PICOIO software.
+This release refers only to version 1.0 of our open source software.
+We caution those who wish to use blockchains built on PICOIO to carefully vet the companies and organizations launching blockchains based on PICOIO before disclosing any private keys to their derivative software.

 ## Important